JimmyKenMerchant/raspi_pico/README.md

 * "servo_console" accepts an input from a console.
 I only tested this with minicom in Ubuntu via the USB connection.

-**Func**
+### Func

 * This project outputs a sine wave from GPIO15 (PWM7 B).

 * According to the page 147-148 of RP2040 Datasheet, ROM (0x0000_0000) of RP2040 includes utilities for fast floating point as firmware.
 The actual code is in [mufplib.S written by Mark Owen](https://github.com/raspberrypi/pico-bootrom/blob/master/bootrom/mufplib.S).
 Note that the binaries seems to be loaded to SRAM, and I can't check these in the disassembling file (func.dis in this case).

-**Pedal**
+### Pedal

 * This project is making several types of guitar pedals.

 * Caution that this project needs an analogue circuit to receive and output the audio signal, i.e., a DC bias on receiving, low-pass filters on outputting (in case of stereo outputting, this project outputs audio signals from two PWM channels).

 * Now on testing the durability and searching situations on happening the malfunction with audio input and output.
 Ripple voltage on power causes the malfunction (VERY NOISY).
 The ripple occurs from static electricity and so on.
 Grounding with 1M ohms and ripple filters seem to be effective for the malfunction so far.
 Especially, in addition to C2 of Pico, a 47uF 6.3V chip, more bypass capacitors to 3V3 are needed for audio input and output (see [EEVblog](https://www.eevblog.com/2016/03/11/eevblog-859-bypass-capacitor-tutorial/)!).
 I used a 100uF 25V cap in parallel with C2.
 The gained output from PWM also tends to cause the malfunction.
 The 3V3 line directly connected with RP2040, and the instability of this line is critical.
-Besides, the internal environment of RP2040 must be stabilized. "pedal_phaser" tends to be malfunctioned.
+Besides, the internal environment of RP2040 must be stabilized. "pedal_phaser (in v0.8a)" tends to be malfunctioned.
 The pedal needs a lot of accesses to the internal bus by the core to communicate with SRAM and peripherals in initial settings of peripherals and the running time.
 RP2040 spends electric power in accessing the bus, and the change of the status in electricity may make the internal environment become wrong, especially in the time of the transient response of the electric power and the electric status of the chip.
 By adding the sleep time, "PEDAL_PHASER_TRANSIENT_RESPONSE", after booting and before setting peripherals, the pedal seems to be stabilized so far.
 The chip may need extensive time to be stabilized for SRAM and peripherals in the manner of the electric status.
 "PEDAL_PHASER_TRANSIENT_RESPONSE" may differ by the time constant of the additional capacitance with C2, e.g., more capacitance needs more time to pass through the transient response.

 * I used "static" state for arrays on headers which is made by Python 3. "static" state saves SRAM space because binaries of arrays aren't stored in SRAM.
 However, "static" state needs to access to an external flash memory, and the M0+ bus is only one, i.e., the bus is burdened by both instructions and data, causing the malfunction of RP2040.
+[For more detail, see Tricky XIP](#tricky-xip).

 * Pedals decides the middle point of the wave by the moving average.
 The number of moving average is fixed.
 The more number is slow to move the middle point.
 Whereas, the less number is fast, but is effected by the large peak of the wave.

 * I use a number table of a normal distribution for the correction to become the natural sound at each pedal.
 The normal distribution can be aliased as Gaussian distribution, i.e., this correction is well-known in the world of image processing.

 * ADC0 inputs an audio signal.
 Whereas, ADC1 and ADC2 input values of potentiometers to control effects.

+* The assignment of GPIO pins is configurable with CMakeLists.txt in lib/util_pedal_pico.
+GPIO numbers in descriptions as below are the default assignation.

 * GPIO14 and GPIO15 are inputs to make a three-point switch.
 Caution that GPIO14 and GPIO15 are internally pulled up (with 50K ohms according to page 633 of RP2040 Datasheet).
 The external resistor, such as 10K ohms resistor, is preferred to grounding each GPIO.
 Several pedals have output modes using this switch.